Mistire/a2sv-web-exercises/job-listing/README.md

 - **Heroicons**: A set of free, MIT-licensed high-quality SVG icons for you to use in your web projects.
 - **Google Authentication**: For implementing secure user authentication with email/password and Google OAuth.
 - **Backend API**: For handling user registration, login, and OTP verification.
+- **Jest**: A delightful JavaScript testing framework with a focus on simplicity.
+- **Cypress**: A next-generation front-end testing tool built for the modern web.

+## Testing

+### Jest
+- Jest is used for unit and integration testing in the project.
+It helps ensure that individual components and functions work as expected in isolation and when combined.

+  - **Run Jest Tests**: To run the Jest tests, use the following command
+      ```bash
+      npm run test
+      ```

+### Cypress
+- Cypress is employed for end-to-end (E2E) testing, which simulates user interactions with the app to verify that all parts of the application work together as expected.

+  - **Run Cypress Tests**: To open Cypress and run the tests, use:
+      ```bash
+      npm run cypress:open
+      ```

 ## How to Set Up Locally

 To get this project running on your local machine, follow these steps: